pooyataher/Purchase-Analytics-Solution-Python/README.md

 On a Linux machine, change directory to the main directory of this project and type the following at the command line:

     ./run.sh

+This reads the data files from `input` directory and writes a report file in the `output` directory.

 ## Approach